Next: Drummy Sounding or Loose Wall Tiles

 • Tiles not correctly bedded into adhesive

 And a list of other reasons that generally point to either poor workmanship or failure to follow the building code.

 A leaking shower is a repair job for an expert.
 The first step, if the installation is still covered by a guarantee, is to call in the builder or waterproofer.
 Otherwise, call a plumber to determine if there is a leak in the pipe-work or tapware.

 Call a builder or tiler to repair the grout, silicone joints, or other causes of the leaking water.

 If it is obvious that the problem is due to cracked, missing, or very soft grout and silicone; you may like to repair it yourself.
-Talk to the Beaumont Tiles staff about a fact sheet on how to do it yourself.
 When regrouting, use grout booster in place of water to make the grout more flexible.
 Don't forget to use silicone in all internal corners and the bottom row of tiles in the shower recess.
 Always install fluid aprons around the taps and shower rose.
 As an added security, spray the grout joints with Grout Sealer using the trigger spray pack.

 Depending on the damage the water has caused in the shower, the best way to fix this sort of problem may be to retile the whole shower enclosure, making sure that the proper installation procedures are followed.